WHAT IS ALBINISM?

 DISCRIMINATION AND DANGER

-In Tanzania, there is a lack of proper knowledge about albinism, and many people believe that persons with albinism are cursed or possess magical powers.
+In Tanzania, many people believe that persons with albinism are cursed or possess magical powers.
 Children with albinism are especially vulnerable.
 They are hunted, mutilated, and even killed by people who want to sell or use their body parts.
-They believe that albino body parts can be used as charms or potions to bring good luck.
-There have been over 170 attacks on people with albinism in Tanzania alone.
+It is believed that albino body parts can be used as charms, potions or amulets to bring good health, wealth and luck.
+It is estimated that there have been over 170 attacks and at least 80 killings on people with albinism in Tanzania alone.

 ZERUZERU BRINGS HOPE

-ZeruZeru, in collaboration with the Mary Mother of God of Perpetual Help Center, is working to save the lives of children with albinism in Tanzania.
-The center provides a year-round, secure home for the children along with necessities like sunscreen, healthcare, education and nutrition.
-There are currently 70 children being cared for at the center.
+ZeruZeru, in collaboration with Sister Helena Ntambulwa, is working to save the lives of children with albinism and physical impairments in Tanzania at the the Mary Mother of God of Perpetual Help Center and the Musoma Baby Home.
+These centers provide year-round, secure homes for children along with necessities like sunscreen, healthcare, education and nutrition.
+There are currently over 70 children being cared for at the centers.

 In addition, ZeruZeru advocates for people with albinism around the world.
-We have worked with the UN OHCHR and we are registered with the iSCO by the UN Department of Economic and Social Affairs.
+We have worked with the Office of the United Nations High Commissioner for Human Rights and we are registered with the iSCO by the UN Department of Economic and Social Affairs.
 We have formed partnerships with other international NGOs.
 We have presented to local and international communities and government officials to increase awareness and response to this human rights issue.

 YOU CAN HELP!